How Much Does It Cost to Own a Dog in Canada?

 Dog price in Canada

-The first time money will leave your bank account when owning a dog will be the process of actually getting your new furry friend.
-Rescue pets are generally very affordable and providing these pets with a great home can be a huge-win for dog and owner!
+The first time money will leave your bank account will be the process of actually getting your new furry friend.
+Rescue pets are generally very affordable and providing these dogs with a happy home can be a huge-win for dog and owner.
 If you are more particular about your choice then getting a specific puppy can cost you $500+.
 Please be sure to check that your new puppy or dog is in good-health and has been well-treated.

 How much does a dog cost per year?